Notifications

 • Bow River basin – not activated

-• Oldman South Saskatchewan River basin – activated
+• Oldman South Saskatchewan River basin – de-activated (as of October 10)

 Based on monthly snowpack survey data (collected from February 1 to June 1), Alberta produces a water supply outlook that estimates the total runoff volume for 20 locations in southern and central Alberta.
 The water supply outlook is typically published during the second week of the month.

-• Red Deer River basin – Forecasts are average to above average.
-Forecasts for Dickson Dam and the Red Deer River at Red Deer have both increased.
+• Red Deer River basin – Forecasts are average.

 • Snowpack (June 6, 2024)